-Not everyone is a good fit for dental implants, and for those people, dentures may be the next best alternative.
+Not everyone is a good fit for full mouth dental implants, and for those people, dentures may be the next best alternative.
 But for those who have lived with dentures for a while, they often wonder just how green the grass really is on the other side.

 Are dental implants the right next move?
 And when?

 For all of their benefits, dentures fall short of mimicking your natural teeth.
-They are cumbersome, tedious to maintain, require glues, and can be downright uncomfortable at times.
+They can be cumbersome, tedious to maintain, require glues, and can be downright uncomfortable at times.
 Not to mention they can slide and move around, making it difficult to enjoy certain foods.
 And as if that weren’t enough, they can result in bone resorption, changing the structure of your face, resulting in a sagging aged appearance.